Week 18. Wildcard Week - Vacuum Forming

 You need to handle some steps pretty fast, making it easy to make mistakes.

 Also beware!
 The vacuum former heater is really hot, and you should know what areas of the devie you can toutch.
-For example, my vacuum former gets hot at the top and the handle gets pretty warm.

 As with all of these digital fabrication devices: If you do not know what you are doing, get help.